Combined Force Captures Haqqani Leader

 From an International Security Assistance Force Joint Command News Release

-KABUL, Afghanistan, April 27, 2012 – An Afghan and coalition security force captured a Haqqani leader during an operation in the Nadir Shah Kot district of Afghanistan’s Khost province today, military officials reported.
+KABUL, Afghanistan, June 23, 2011 – A combined Afghan and coalition security force captured a Haqqani terrorist network leader and two of his associates during a nighttime security operation yesterday in the Sabari district of Afghanistan’s Khost province, military officials reported.

 |Join the GlobalSecurity.org mailing list|